googlefonts/fontations/docs/codegen-tour.md

 the data for this table cannot be interpreted correctly without knowing the number of glyphs in the font (stored in the `maxp` table) as well as whether the format is long or short, which is stored in the `head` table.

+> ***note***:
+>
+> The `FontRead` trait is similar the 'sanitize' methods in HarfBuzz: that is to
+> say that it does not parse the data, but only ensures that it is well-formed.
+> Unlike 'sanitize', however, `FontRead` is not recursive (it does not chase
+> offsets) and it does not in anyway modify the structure; it merely returns an
+> error if the structure is malformed.
+>
+> We will likely want to change the name of this method at some point, to
+> clarify the fact that it is not exactly *reading*.

 In either case, the generated table code is very similar.